How To Say Goodbye Accessibility Report

 Similar Games With More Accessibility Features for Audio

-If you want to play How To Say Goodbye, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:
+If you want to play How To Say Goodbye, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

 System Accessibility Settings